-When purchasing a home, there are definite signs that you're about to get in over your head financially, like borrowing from your retirement funds and taking into account the costs associated with maintaining your home for the long term.
+When purchasing a home, there are definite signs that you're about to get in over your head financially, such as borrowing from your retirement funds, or failing to account for the long-term impact of homeownership.
 Having more home than you can afford will have long-lasting effects that you may later come to regret.

 While banking requirements to get a mortgage today are tighter than they were before the 2007 housing crisis, homebuyers can still easily find themselves biting off more than they can chew—and may not realize it until after the purchase is complete.
-Here are five signs you are buying a home you cannot afford.
+Here are five signs you might be buying a home you cannot afford.